thisago/restSpa/readme.md

   the correct HTTP method (useful in development and helps identify the routes by reading the code)
 - In a `if` statement, try to put the error/fallback in the last
+- Imports sequence is: std, pkg and local (current project)
+- Each route file can have just one route
+- in `routes` dir can have just routes because the filename is same as route name

 ---